Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method

 \subsubsection{Bayes Optimality in Multi-class Classification and Hierarchical Classification}

-Bayes optimality aims for the learned classifier to achieve the highest possible performance on previously unseen data distributions.
-In the realm of multi-class classification, Bayes optimality has been extensively studied~\cite{zhang2004statistical, tewari2007consistency}.
-Top-$k$ Bayes optimality is introduced to address ambiguities in ground truth classes by focusing on the $k$ most likely predicted classes~\cite{lapin2016loss,lapin2017analysis,yang2020consistency}.
-In recent years, researchers have begun to extend Bayes optimality to hierarchical classification. \cite{wydmuch2018no} utilizes it to measure the performance of probability estimation using tree models in hierarchical classification. \cite{zhuo2020learning} examines performance degradation of tree models under beam search in hierarchical classification and proposes a method for achieving Bayes optimality under beam search.
+Bayes optimality characterizes the ideal classifier that minimizes expected loss w.r.t. the true data distribution.
+It has been extensively studied~\cite{zhang2004statistical, tewari2007consistency} in multi-class classification.
+To handle label ambiguity, top-k Bayes optimality focuses on the $k$ most probable classes~\cite{lapin2017analysis, yang2020consistency}.
+Recent work extends Bayes optimality to hierarchical classification: \cite{wydmuch2018no} utilizes it to assess probability estimates in tree models, while \cite{zhuo2020learning} analyzes performance degradation under beam search and proposes a method to achieve Bayes optimality.